Nice to meet you.

 Admin by Google is designed to be a lightweight, easy-to-use MDM solution, making it a great option for small and mid-sized businesses (SMBs) that need device management without enterprise complexity.

-One limitation I found was the lack of multi-tiered role assignments for IT admins.
+One limitation I found early on was the lack of multi-tiered role assignments for IT admins.
 Most enterprise MDMs allow granular access controls, meaning IT teams can set permissions for different administrators, like restricting junior IT staff to device monitoring only.
-Admin didn't have that level of depth—I could create admin and user roles, but there wasn't a way to fine-tune access for different teams.
+Admin didn't have that level of depth—Reviewers said that they could create admin and user roles, but there wasn't a way to fine-tune access for different teams.

-App deployment was straightforward and reliable.
-I could install, update, or remove public and private apps across devices remotely, and Admin supported silent app installations on Android Enterprise and supervised iOS devices, meaning users didn't need to approve installations.
+App deployment seems straightforward and reliable.
+I read several reviews that stated it was easy to install, update, or remove public and private apps across devices remotely.
+Admin supported silent app installations on Android Enterprise and supervised iOS devices, meaning users didn't need to approve installations.

 I still think the platform strikes a good balance between usability and control for Apple-centric environments.
 It delivers for organizations that need efficient policy enforcement, remote remediation, and patch management in one place.